bukalapak/snowboard/README.md

 To see how the template looks like, you can see `snowboard` default template located in [templates/alpha.html](templates/alpha.html).

-### Auto-Regenerate HTML Documentation
+### Serve HTML Documentation

-If you want toauto-regenerate HTML documentation, especially on local development, you can pass `-w` flag:
+If you want to access HTML documentation via HTTP, especially on local development, you can pass `-s` flag:

 ```
-$ snowboard -i API.apib -o output.html -t awesome-template.html -w
+$ snowboard -i API.apib -o output.html -t awesome-template.html -s
 ```

-With this flag, any updates on both input and template file will trigger auto-regeneration.
+With this flag, You can access HTML documentation on `localhost:8088` and any updates on both input and template file will trigger auto-regeneration.

+If you need to customize binding address, you can use flag `-b`.

 ### Use Drafter CLI